 Just by playing all six strings as you play the scale, you can create a more musical exercise.

-Additionally, you can play around with different strumming patterns, different orders in which you play the scale, and even write your own song!
-The opportunities are seemingly endless in open D tuning!
+You can also play around with different strumming patterns, different orders in which you play the scale, and even write your own song – the opportunities are seemingly endless in open D tuning!

 Open D Chord Shapes

 Before I dive into specific chords for open D tuning, I want you to play around with open D tuning.

 “But Tony…I want to start playing some chords right away!”

 Look, I hear you, but I want you to just let the creativity flow at this point.
 That’s why I’m going to show you two chord shapes, and then a handful of specific chords.

 The great thing about these chord shapes is that they can be applied up and down the fretboard, without having to change the shape, similar to power chords!

 If you’ve seen my open G tuning lesson then you’re somewhat familiar with the staggered shape.